 In an attempt to cope with the discomfort we may begin to drink more, smoke more and use drugs.
 We may feel too busy to relax, lose interest in looking after ourselves and become withdrawn , bad tempered and maybe angry and violent.

 As soon as you identify the source of your stress you can begin to develop a strategy to cope.
-There are many techniques that can help, for example: relaxation, attention to diet, self hypnosis.
+There are many techniques that can help, for example: relaxation, meditation, attention to diet, self hypnosis.
 My approach to treatment aims to incorporate as many stress management techniques as possible in each individual case.

 Two or three sessions are usually enough to get you back on track with a plan of action, feeling more positive and in control.